nephio-project/docs/content/en/docs/guides/install-guides/common-dependencies.md

 If you want to use a version other than that of v3.0.0 of Nephio *catalog* repository, then replace the *@origin/v3.0.0* suffix on the package URLs on the `kpt pkg get` commands below with the tag/branch of the version you wish to use.

-While using KPT you can [either pull a branch or a tag](https://kpt.dev/book/03-packages/01-getting-a-package) from a git repository.
+While using kpt you can [either pull a branch or a tag](https://kpt.dev/book/03-packages/01-getting-a-package) from a git repository.
 By default it pulls the tag.
 In case, you have branch with the same name as a tag then to:

 ```bash